 Sponsor.
 Representative for New York's 10th congressional district.
 Democrat.

 Length: 26 pages

-This bill was introduced on April 13, 2015, in a previous session of Congress, but was not enacted.
+This bill was introduced on April 13, 2015, in a previous session of Congress, but it did not receive a vote.

 What legislators are saying